swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

 The proposal includes the renaming of four existing functions from `assign` to `update`.
 The existing function names would be deprecated, producing a warning.
 A fixit will support an easy transition to the renamed versions of these functions.

+The proposal also includes the addition of labels to the tuple return value of one function.
+This is technically source breaking.
+We have tested the change against the source compatibility suite and found no issue.

 ## Effect on ABI stability